symfony/symfony-docs/book/security.rst

 .. tip::

-    You'll also learn later how *anything* can be secured in Symfony2, including specific controllers, objects, or even PHP methods.
+    You'll also learn later how *anything* can be secured in Symfony, including specific controllers, objects, or even PHP methods.

 .. _book-security-form-login: